aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 Debug Variables
 ^^^^^^^^^^^^^^^

-All drivers respond to a couple of debug enviromental variables.
-Below is a collection of them.
-Set them as you would any normal enviromental variable for the platform/operating system you are running.
-For linux this can be done by typing "export var=value" into a console and then running the program from that console.
+All drivers respond to a set of common debug environment variables, as well as some driver-specific variables.
+Set them as normal environment variables for the platform or operating system you are running.
+For example, for Linux this can be done by typing "export var=value" into a console and then running the program from that console.

 Common